-10 RISING FEMALE INSTRUMENTALISTS YOU SHOULD KNOW
+10 RISING WOMEN INSTRUMENTALISTS YOU SHOULD KNOW

 March 7, 2018 | by Rusty Aceves

 Mary Halvorson - All About Jazz describes Mary Halvorson as “the most impressive guitarist of her generation.”
 With an aesthetic firmly planted in the avant-garde, she has led over 20 albums and lent her distinctive tone and melodic approach to work with Anthony Braxton, Yo La Tengo, and a trio project with fellow visionary guitarists Elliott Sharp and Marc Ribot.
-She performs with the trio Thumbscrew in a double bill with Julian Lage on 6/14 as part of the 36th annual San Francisco Jazz Festival.
+She performed with the trio Thumbscrew in a double bill with Julian Lage on 6/14, as part of the 36th annual San Francisco Jazz Festival.

 Yissy García - Cuban-born drummer and composer García grew up immersed in the music as the daughter of founding Irakere percussionist Bernardo García.
 She performed as a soloist with the National Symphonic Orchestra of Cuba at age 15, and has shared the stage with Esperanza Spalding, Roy Hargrove, and Dave Matthews.
 A master of Afro-Cuban jazz and rock styles, she is a respected educator and and currently leads her own band Bandancha.
 García performs on 8/3 as part of SFJAZZ Summer Sessions 2018.